Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-8. Dave had some new clouthes in his wardrobe.
+1. Dave had many new shirts in his cupboard.

 Text 213